travis-ci/travis.rb/README.md

     This information will not be sent to Travis CI, only to GitHub.
     The password will not be displayed.

-    Try running with --github-token or --auto if you don't want to enter your password anyways.
+    Try running with --github-token or --auto if you don't want to enter your password anyway.

     Username: rkh
     Password: *******************